Isaac-DeFrain/KFramework/README.md

 (my project management skills are still in their infancy...
 I apologize ahead of time for the scatter-brained organizational scheme)

-This is a work in progress and is quickly evolving.
+This is a work in progress and is quickly evolving!

 # Rholang